-Walt Disney World Resort, Disneyland, and they like are a kid’s dream.
-If you dig deep enough, you may find coupons for these two places.
+Walt Disney World Resort and Disneyland is a kid’s dream.
+You may find coupons for these two places if you dig deep enough.
 We took our son when he was three, so he will not remember any of it.
 It was fun – hot, though.
 If you have young kids, take lots of photos so one day you can show them to your kids when they get older.

 6. Area Lakes

 Pick a lake, any lake.
 Lake Michigan is beautiful.
-I got a taste of it when I went up north to Wisconsin in July.
+I tasted it when I went up north to Wisconsin in July.
 Wow, it’s enormous!
-But if that lake is not doable, head out for the day to your nearest lake …and take a picnic.
-While you’re at it, rent a boat and do some fun water sports.
+But if that lake is not doable, head out to your nearest lake for the day and take a picnic.
+While at it, rent a boat and do some fun water sports.
 Lake Conroe, TX, is an excellent choice for renting a boat.

 7. State Parks

-Always consider visiting a nearby state park because it offers a world of outdoor activities for the kiddos.
-I’ll never forget the day trip we took to Dinosaur Valley State Park in Glen Rose, TX.
-Besides searching for dinosaur tracks in the cold water, the kids also went geocaching, had a picnic, and hiked as much as we could until we got tired.
+Always consider visiting a nearby state park because it offers kiddos a world of outdoor activities.
+I’ll never forget our day trip to Dinosaur Valley State Park in Glen Rose, TX.
+Besides searching for dinosaur tracks in the cold water, the kids also went geocaching, had a picnic, and hiked as much as possible until we got tired.

 8. National Parks

 My dream family trip would be to the Great Smoky Mountains National Park.
-I hear great things about the area, but I would need a very long weekend for this.
+I hear great things about the area, but I would need a long weekend.
 It’s on my travel bucket list for sure.

 You’ll get the best of both worlds visiting Rocky Mountain National Park – the park and the mountains.

 Yellowstone National Park is an outdoor adventure that can’t be beaten.
-Every member of the family will enjoy their time here, especially if you like wild animals, glaciers, Junior Ranger programs.
+Family members will enjoy their time here, especially if you like wild animals, glaciers, and Junior Ranger programs.
 We took our son here when he was three.
-I took lots of photos to show him one day in hopes he’ll remember.
+I took many photos to show him one day, hoping he would remember.
 He got sworn in as a JR Ranger from one of the Rangers there—priceless.

 9. Water Park

-Want to know about a place that has over 20 water parks all in proximity to one another?
-Of course, you do.
+Want to know about a place with over 20 water parks, all in proximity to one another?
+Of course you do.
 I did not know this before I planned a trip up there earlier this year, but Wisconsin Dells, WI, is the Waterpark Capital of the World and boasts indoor/outdoor water slides.

 10. Amusement Park

 Have you priced amusement parks lately?
-I was looking into going to Fright Fest Halloween Adventure at Six Flags Over Texas this month, and the tickets on Saturdays are $55 each.
-I’m not even sure Brody will ride the rides nor go into a haunted house —so that’s a no for me.
+I was looking into attending Fright Fest Halloween Adventure at Six Flags Over Texas this month, and the Saturday tickets are $55+ each.
+I’m not even sure Brody will ride the rides or go into a haunted house —so that’s a no for me.
 However, I do want to take him on a regular day.

-Hot Springs, Arkansas, has some fantastic places to dine, play, zip line, and beautiful gardens galore.
-I took a solo trip to Hot Springs a couple of years ago and had the time of my life …all by myself, lonesome!
+Hot Springs, Arkansas, has some fantastic places to dine and play, zip line, and beautiful gardens galore.
+I took a solo trip to Hot Springs a couple of years ago and had the time of my life …all alone, lonesome!

 New York City might be fun if you have teenagers.
-Watching the Today Show would be out on the plaza would be a thrill.
+Watching the Today Show out on the plaza would be a thrill.

 The San Diego Zoo is a great zoo to visit.
-I went there many years ago, but I’m sure it’s changed since then.
+I went there many years ago, but I’m sure it’s changed.
 It does excellent reviews.